4. Book a cycling package for ultimate convenience

 6. Explore border areas for a diverse travel experience

-Tri-state regions.
-There are lots of them.
-Luxembourg is perhaps the best known, but you can also discover a lot of beauty on the border near Switzerland/Germany/France or in Italy/Switzerland/France.
+Border posts in Belgium, three-country points, old bunkers or other military positions.
+Border regions and their stories, there are lots of them.
+Want to cycle at a three-country point once?
+Luxembourg is perhaps the best tip, but you can also discover a lot of beauty on the border near Switzerland/Germany/France or in Italy/Switzerland/France.
+Also consider Friuli Venezia Giulia, where you can go both to Austria, Slovenia and Italy again with a scenic route.
 You have the advantage of three different cultures and landscapes, without having to travel long distances between regions.

 7. Take a local guide for a day

 I can definitely recommend this tip.
 We've driven with guides in Switzerland before, but also in Italy or in Spain.
 You just take a left when you think you should go right.
-The result is a toffier experience.
+The result is a top-notch experience.
 Guides vary in type and price.
 Count on spending a few hundred euros for a day.
 So with a group, this is a smarter thing to do.
-Extra tip: In popular cycling regions such as the Alps, Dolomites or Pyrenees, local guides often know the most beautiful car-free and/or Off-Road climbs.
+Extra tip: In popular cycling regions such as the Alps, Dolomites or Pyrenees, local guides often know the most beautiful car-free and off-road climbs.
+Ideal for an MTB adventure

 8. Opt for a self-sufficient cycling holiday with bikepacking

 Go for bikepacking, then you have ultimate freedom!
-You can ride from place to place, book in advance or find accommodation on the bonnefooi.
-This gives you the freedom to adjust your route based on the weather or the atmosphere at the spot.
+You can drive from place to place, book in advance or find accommodation on spec.
+This gives you the freedom to adjust your route based on the weather or the atmosphere on the spot.
 Especially in the mountains, the latter is very nice.

 Consider the wine routes in Alsace or the cider routes in Normandy.
 After a day of cycling, you can visit local wine or cider farms for a tasting.
-This way, you combine sporting activities with the culinary traditions of the region.
+You also have these kinds of delicious routes in Austria, Switzerland, Italy, Germany and even the Netherlands.
+Not to mention Burgundy.

 10. Keep in mind European siesta times

-In southern countries, shops and restaurants often close between 2pm and 5pm.
+Between 12 and 3 in southern countries, shops and restaurants still often close, especially in summer.
+You think you can still score something somewhere?
+Sorry!
 Make sure you plan your lunch early or take something yourself for the road.
-This way you avoid running out of food after a tough climb.
+That way, you avoid running out of food after a tough climb.
+Although you can always find a gas station for a quick (unhealthy) snack

 11. Don't forget your travel insurance